tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/成本管理/成本分析_intl_en.md

 - **Specified period**: Select the start date and the end date in the calendar.

--**Relative period**: Select a time period from the top of the calendar.
+- **Relative period**: Select a time period from the top of the calendar.
 This is mainly used to automatically update a regularly occurring cost report.
 Daily granularity supports the last 7, 30, and 60 days.
 Monthly granularity supports the last 1, 3, and 6 months.

 >?
 Daily granularity can display data from within the last 180 days.
 Monthly granularity can display data from within the last 12 months.